 SAFETY

-XPHOZAH: Established safety and tolerability across three phase 3 clinical trials in 754 XPHOZAH-treated patients with hyperphosphatemia1
+XPHOZAH: Established safety and tolerability profile across three phase 3 clinical trials in 754 XPHOZAH-treated patients with hyperphosphatemia1

 Most common adverse reactions1